Jan 28, 2021

 The Internet is causing of course “loneliness,” “distractedness,” “narcissism” – those are all common complaints – but also cynicism.
 I’m thinking of the risk to my two sons, who grew up looking at the trillion-ring circus that is the internet, the internet so swirling with deceit that’s open and full-frontal.
 As well as delusion.
 Of course it’s true that young people might learn some useful “critical thinking skills,” and some “healthy skepticism.”
 But cynicism.
-Cynicism is healthy skepticism’s withered, toxic end-stage.
+Healthy skepticism’s withered, toxic end-stage.
 Cynicism is the beginning of despair, actually.
 And despair, when it’s the real thing, is something few live to tell of.
 Despair could be the social epidemic that’s a bigger threat than the coronavirus epidemic.
 Especially these days.
-Beware the Jabberwock, my son, you’re going to need your imagination, and you’re going to need your vorpal sword.
-The toy weaponry I’ve been unearthing lately in my brush-clearing.
+Beware the Jabberwock, my son, you’re going to need your imagination, you’re going to need your vorpal sword.
+The toy weaponry I was unearthing lately in my brush-clearing.
 The knight’s shield of vacuum-molded plastic.
 The padded bat that once slew a piñata.

 * * * *

 Coming outside by the back door into the dark, from the usual noisiness of the kitchen.